US Customs Bond Crackdown 2026: Is Your Import Bond Still Valid?

 Step 1 — Verify Your Customs Bond Status Today

-Contact your customs broker and request a copy of your CBP Form 301 — the official customs bond documentation.
+Contact your customs broker and request a copy of your CBP Form 301 , the official customs bond documentation.
 Confirm the status reads Active.
 Then cross-check three things: the IOR name on the bond, the EIN, and the named surety company.
 All three must match your own records exactly.

-If anything does not match. if the IOR name belongs to your forwarder, a third-party clearance company, or an entity you do not control — you are operating on borrowed credentials.
+If anything does not match , if the IOR name belongs to your forwarder, a third-party clearance company, or an entity you do not control , you are operating on borrowed credentials.
 That arrangement worked for years.
 It does not work now.

 Step 2 — Get Your Own Annual Continuous Bond

-Register a US LLC, obtain an independent EIN, and apply for an annual customs bond — a Continuous Import Bond with a minimum face value of $50,000.
+The only durable solution is a bond in your name, backed by your own verified US entity.
+Register a US LLC, obtain an independent EIN, and apply for an annual customs bond , a Continuous Import Bond with a minimum face value of $50,000.
 Your actual bond amount should be calculated as 10% of the total duties, taxes, and fees you expect to pay in the next 12 months.
-In a high-tariff environment, that number is higher than most importers assume.
+This is the bond structure CBP recognizes as the standard for compliant importers.
+For a complete breakdown of bond types, amounts, and documentation, see our Single Entry vs. Continuous Customs Bond guide.

 Step 3 — If Your Cargo Is Already on the Water

 You have a narrow window.
-The reality right now: due to the 036 crackdown, most surety companies have stopped issuing single entry customs bonds for Chinese shippers entirely.
+Due to the ongoing bond crackdown, most surety companies have stopped issuing single entry customs bonds for Chinese shippers entirely.
 The few that still operate in this space have near-impossible approval criteria and pricing that reflects extreme scarcity.
-If your bond has been suspended and your goods are already at sea, waiting for a single entry bond to come through is not a strategy.
+If your bond has been suspended and your goods are already at sea, do not wait for a single entry bond to come through.
 Applying for a Continuous Bond under your own LLC is the only reliable path forward.
+If you do locate a surety willing to issue a single entry bond, the IOR information must be real, unique, and verifiable and using a forwarder's IOR as a stopgap will not pass a 9H review.

 What's Coming: The SAFE Act and the Future of US Customs Bonds